 Besides offering the opportunity for the public to board and tour military ships, each Fleet Week fosters connections between the public and the military through various events, including band performances and community outreach programs.

+The week-long lineup includes ship tours, family-oriented activities, educational outreach, community service projects, business forums, and lively celebrations.
 The City of Houston, Houston First Corporation, Port of Houston, Harris County Precinct 2, and other local partners are enthusiastic about showcasing the region’s hospitality to service members and visitors.

 Here are some of the unique experiences not to miss during Fleet Week Houston.